paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/systematic_failure_modelling.md

 The modelling approach followed in the present section avoids these difficulties by working top-down, starting at spacecraft level and going down to subsystem level only.
 No common cause modelling is required with this approach, as subsystems are combined at spacecraft level in a serial system design.
 However, common cause must be considered for {term}`systematic failures <Systematic failure>` when relying on models developed at lower levels.

-Considering the system level effects, it may be said that systematic {term}`failure root causes <Failure root cause>` are generally more likely to lead to severe consequences at spacecraft level than {term}`random failures <Random failure>`, whose effect can be modelled and mitigated by redundancy and Fault Detection Isolation and Recovery (FDIR).
+Considering the system level effects, it may be said that systematic {term}`failure root causes <Failure root cause>` are generally more likely to lead to severe consequences at spacecraft level than {term}`random failures <Random failure>`, whose effect can be modelled and mitigated by redundancy and Fault Detection Isolation and Recovery ({term}`FDIR`).
 However, this does not mean that each {term}`systematic failure <Systematic failure>` immediately leads to the collapse of the overall system in the sense of a single point failure.
 Redundancy, robust design and failure detection and recovery can help in the case of {term}`systematic failures <Systematic failure>` as well, and workarounds may be implemented from ground by uploading software updates and/or adapting operational procedures.

 To account for these mitigation measures, the modelling presented in this section considers (major) anomalies rather than failures, and works with a classification by severity to model the impact on the mission.
 Definitions are provided in {numref}`syst_4_9_3_1`. {numref}`Figure_7_33` illustrates the introduction of flaws during design (including specification) and manufacturing, which -- if undetected before launch -- may lead to failures or anomalies in orbit under operational and/or environmental stresses (Note that operation errors may lead to {term}`systematic failures <Systematic failure>` even without the presence of flaws).
 The severity category depends on the effect propagation in the overall system, and can be reduced by mitigation measures implemented a priori during design, or a posteriori after {term}`anomaly <Anomaly>` investigation.